 Court-martials, only of different sittings of a court-martial.

-When two titles are united, the last now usually takes the
+When two titles are united, the last now usually takes

-the plural, as: knights-templars, lords-lieutenants,
+idiom, take the plural, as: knights-templars,

 The following double forms are used with a difference of